5.31.2008

 writing & gardening

 Writing instruction is about error correction in the same way that gardening is about weeding.
-If a gardener spent all their time and energy weeding they would indeed have a clean garden: a clean and barren garden, plots and plots of empty dirt expect for where the occasional wind-blown flower planted itself.
+If a gardener spent all their time and energy weeding they would indeed have a clean garden: a clean and barren garden, plots and plots of empty dirt except for where the occasional wind-blown flower planted itself.

 Instead, gardeners spend most of their time seeding and planting and mulching and fertilizing and admiring, then digging up and moving just this one plant, and maybe pruning another back a wee bit or quite severely.
 Gardening is about promoting and nurturing growth.
 Writing instruction is about nurturing growth in the flora and fauna of the mind.
 Good writing instruction requires energies directed towards the blossoming of intellects.